TitusCF/HeroWorld/README.md

 Method for turning on Permadeath/Hardcore Mode
-Further expansion of world by populating '/antarcticworld' and tiling it to the southern and northern boarders of Bigworld Expansion of buildable side of /world (bottomworld) to include elevated build levels and underground building levels Necromancy Spell Set
+Further expansion of world by populating '/antarcticworld' and tiling it to the southern and northern boarders of Bigworld Vertical expansion of buildable side of /world (bottomworld) to include elevated build levels and underground building levels connectable by buildable stairs
+Necromancy Spell Set
+Nix apartments from cities to encourage more use of Bottomworld build mechanics More buildable archs